Skip to Content

 Huge Neapolitan Mastiff

-The Neapolitan Mastiff, known as Mastino Napoletano in Italian, boasts a heritage of guard dogs from Italy’s central regions.
+The Neapolitan Mastiff, or Mastino Napoletano in Italian, boasts a heritage of guard dogs from Italy’s central regions.
 Recognized officially in 1949, this mastiff variety epitomizes a robust guardian breed.
 These dogs are distinguishable by their imposing physique, abundant loose skin, and tranquil yet vigilant demeanor.

 Characteristics: